tomhicz/cicd-react-truckstopfinder/README.md

 ### Front end scripts

-You may wish to run these in a separate terminal from the front end during development
+You may wish to run these in a separate terminal from the front end during development:

 `npm run hack` starts the front end server in watch mode for easy development